 One of the main benefits of using a Low Code platform right at the beginning of the project has to do with the idea of prototyping.

-Here’s how the starting phase of a software project traditionally looks like.
+Here’s what the starting phase of a software project traditionally looks like.
 Each step of the project requires a new toolset and environment.
 In addition, the customer feedback on visuals comes pretty late during this phase.
-Furthermore, screen designs (that are usually created by designers within Photoshop or Sketch) might not be 100% compliant with the existing CI and defined functionality.
+Furthermore, screen designs (which are usually created by designers in Photoshop or Sketch) might not be 100% compliant with the existing CI and defined functionality.